sarthakbodkhe23/Unsupervised-multimodal-anomaly-detection-with-missing-sources-for-liquid-rocket-engine./README.md

 The pipeline converts raw multivariate sensor time series into 2-D images using the Gramian Angular Field (GAF) transform, then reconstructs them through a two-stage cascaded autoencoder that fuses information first within a sensor modality and then across modalities.
 Anomalies are flagged as time windows the model struggles to reconstruct.

 The project was built and evaluated on the NASA C-MAPSS turbofan engine degradation dataset, a standard benchmark for prognostics and health management (PHM), as a proxy multi-sensor system for studying missing-source robustness.

+#Why We Built This

+Most anomaly detection systems assume every sensor is always available — an assumption that rarely holds in the field.
+We wanted to:

+-Study how a multimodal autoencoder can be trained only on unsupervised, healthy-operation data (no anomaly labels required) -Simulate and explicitly handle randomly missing sensor sources rather than ignoring the problem -Represent 1-D sensor signals in a form a CNN can process, using the GAF image transform -Practice building a full deep-learning pipeline: data loading → representation learning → dual-stage reconstruction → loss design → evaluation